 If you never used Skype except for holiday “face time” chats with long distance family members or to keep tabs on your kids in college, you might want to reconsider the benefits of video conferencing for your business.
 If you have been using Microsoft Lync, it’s time to upgrade to Skype for Business.

-Computer Troubleshooters can help you understand how your business can benefit by cutting back on travel expenses and increase efficiency with Skype for Business.
-If you are interested in learning more about video conferencing; want a demo of Skype for Business; or need guidance with the deployment of a new product, Computer Troubleshooters can help you.
-Call Computer Troubleshooters today and one of their technology professionals can assist you.
+CT Business Solutions can help you understand how your business can benefit by cutting back on travel expenses and increase efficiency with Skype for Business.
+If you are interested in learning more about video conferencing; want a demo of Skype for Business; or need guidance with the deployment of a new product, CT Business Solutions can help you.
+Call CT Business Solutions at 610-409-9800 today and one of their technology professionals can assist you.